Alejogb1/job-board/blog-data/why-gorm-does-not-autogenerate-a-model-id.md

 id: "why-gorm-does-not-autogenerate-a-model-id"
 ---

-alright, so you're asking why gorm, that go orm, doesn't just automatically create an id field for your models, kinda like some other orms do. i get where you're coming from, it feels like it should just happen, doesn't it? been there, spent hours banging my head against the wall trying to get things to just *work*.
+, so you're asking why gorm, that go orm, doesn't just automatically create an id field for your models, kinda like some other orms do. i get where you're coming from, it feels like it should just happen, doesn't it? been there, spent hours banging my head against the wall trying to get things to just _work_.

 let me give you a bit of my history with this particular gorm quirk. back in the day, probably around 2017, i was working on a small service that tracked user activity for a forum, a sort of very basic user analytics tool. i jumped right into gorm, thinking, "this'll be easy, orm, no need to write raw sql." i defined my models, things like `user`, `post`, `comment` and i naively expected gorm to automagically figure out that every model needs a unique id. well, it didn't. and of course the first time i tried to create an entry i got an error that made zero sense at the time. i spent a couple of hours in the gorm docs and even the gorm github issues, mostly lost. i felt like i was missing some fundamental piece of the puzzle, that i was doing something very basic wrong.